How 20th-century laws of war apply amid 21st-century crises

 Yet with millions of migrants still on the move, the people traffickers thriving, and the political mood on migration toughening in many EU states, human rights groups have said the key test will be whether the EU’s emphasis on deterring, blocking, and returning migrants crowds out provisions to improve settlement and support.

-In other words, whether, as in Gaza, the arrangement recognizes the enduring power of the core principle of both humanitarian convenents of 70 years ago – the need to protect fellow human beings unable to protect themselves.
+In other words, whether, as in Gaza, the arrangement recognizes the enduring power of the core principle of both humanitarian convenants of 70 years ago – the need to protect fellow human beings unable to protect themselves.